Data analytics is the key to perfecting the customer experience

 Yes.
 Our solution is flexible and scalable, processing billions of records daily to support tens of millions of subscribers worldwide, along with many demanding new business models.

 Our smart data insights are invaluable to future network planning, such as pinpointing which customer segment has been or will be impacted by a particular technical issue, when the issue occurs most often, and any customer behaviors that may be contributing to bottlenecks.

 With these valuable, timely data insights, service providers are better positioned to determine how and where they should invest in their networks to expand in a smarter, more focused way that addresses changing customer behaviors and usage patterns.
 More importantly, they can start laying the groundwork for 5G, new-age IoT applications, and the heavier data traffic of tomorrow.

-Related link: Telco data analytics with Ericsson Expert Analytics
+Related link: Telecom analytics with Ericsson Expert Analytics